A person thinking, sat on the sofa.

 If you are taking other medicines, check with your doctor or pharmacist before taking methylphenidate, as it may affect how well they work or cause side effects.

-Tell the doctor if you are going to have an operation; you may need to stop methylphenidate for that day as it does not mix well with some anaesthetics used in surgery.
+Tell the doctor if you are going to have an operation.
+You may need to stop methylphenidate for that day as it does not mix well with some anaesthetics used in surgery.
+You also need to tell the team doing your operation if you are taking methylphenidate well in advance of it taking place.

-Ritalin®, Delmosart®, Matoride XL®,Xaggitin XL® and Concerta XL® tablets may not be suitable for you if you have problems eating some sugars or dairy (milk-based) foods, as they contain lactose.
+Afenid®, Ritalin®, Delmosart®, Matoride XL®,Xaggitin XL® and Concerta XL® tablets may not be suitable for you if you have problems eating some sugars or dairy foods, as they contain lactose.
 Xenidate XL contains sucrose.
 An unbranded plain tablet that contains neither lactose nor sucrose is available.
 Ask your pharmacist.

 Taking methylphenidate may give you blurred vision, make you feel dizzy, or affect your focus when you start taking it.

-It may be best to stop doing things like driving a car, riding a bike, or anything else that needs a lot of focus for the first few days, until you know how it affects you.
+It may be best to stop doing things like driving a car, riding a bike, or anything else that needs a lot of focus for the first few days until you know how it affects you.

 Pregnancy